People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 It's another reason why there's doom and gloom and misery throughout the left today.

-They just they can't cope with American success.
+They just can't cope with American success.

 It's Christmas time.

-They don't want any part of that.
+I don't want any part of that.

-Um it's it's Because it's not fair.
+It's because it's not fair.

-It's it's they have this radical egalitarianism about that.
+They have this radical egalitarianism about that.

 It isn't fair.